 The global dermatology device market is expected to reach \$11 billion in 2019 according to Markets and Markets (M&M 2015).
-We believe that we have obtained encouraging early clinical data suggesting NPES may be effective in treating basal cell carcinoma (BCC), and warts.
+We have obtained encouraging early clinical data suggesting NPES may be effective in treating basal cell carcinoma (BCC), 19 and warts.